mgks/Android-SmartWebView/docmd/content/plugins/location.md

 1.  **JavaScript Call:** Your web app calls `window.SWVLocation.getCurrentPosition()`, passing a callback function.
 2.  **Native Request:** The plugin receives the request and asks the Android system for the current location.
+3.  **Timeout & Cache Fallback:** The plugin waits up to **10 seconds** for a GPS fix.
+If no result is returned in time, it automatically falls back to the last known cached location (via `GeolocationCachePlugin`).
+This ensures your web app always receives *some* coordinates even in poor signal conditions.
-3.  **Callback Execution:** Once the location is retrieved (or if an error occurs), the plugin executes your JavaScript callback, passing the latitude, longitude, and any error message as arguments.
+4.  **Callback Execution:** Once the location is retrieved (or if an error occurs), the plugin executes your JavaScript callback, passing the latitude, longitude, and any error message as arguments.

 **Accessing Coordinates in JavaScript:**